© Crown copyright 2017

 If members are geographically close, they may tolerate more frequent in-person meetings.

-Finding space, eg booking rooms
+Finding space, for example booking rooms

 When booking rooms it is important to remember the small details such as: